Assessing Monotone Dependence: Area Under the Curve Meets Rank Correlation: Sampling theory and tests of DeLong type

-With variance estimates at hand, we can use the limit distributions from Theorems \ref{thm:AGC_CLT} and \ref{thm:AGC_CLT_MV} to generate confidence intervals and test hypotheses about $\AGC$ and $\CMA$.
-As $\CMA$ and $\AGC$ nest the $\AUC$ measure and Spearman's rank correlation coefficient, inference tools for these classical measures arise as special cases.
+With variance estimates at hand, we can use the limit distributions from Theorems \ref{thm:AKC_CLT}--\ref{thm:AGC_CLT} and \ref{thm:AKC_CLT_MV}--\ref{thm:AGC_CLT_MV} to generate confidence intervals and test hypotheses about $\AKC$, $\AGC$, $\CID$, and $\CMA$.
+As these measures nest the $\AUC$ measure for dichotomous outcomes, and Kendall's Tau and Spearman's Rho for continuous variables, inference tools for these classical measures arise as special cases.
+Evidently, the methods are the same for all measures, and we focus the discussion on the $\AGC$ measure.

-To generate confidence intervals, the Gaussian limit at \eqref{eq:AGC_CLT} can be employed as usual.
-For testing, we start with a discussion of the most basic case, namely, tests of independence.
+To generate confidence intervals, the asymptotic variances at \eqref{eq:AKC_sigma} and \eqref{eq:AGC_sigma} can be employed as usual.
+For testing, let us address the most basic case first, namely, tests of independence.
 Under independence of $X$ and $Y$, it holds that $\AGC(X,Y) = 0$, and we use the test statistic

 where $\AGC_n$ and $\hat\sigma_n$ are the estimates from Sections \ref{sec:empirical} and \ref{sec:asymptotic}, respectively.
 By Theorem \ref{thm:AGC_CLT} and the consistency of $\hat\sigma_n$, $T_n$ is asymptotically standard normal under independence.
 With $\Phi$ denoting the CDF of a standard normal distribution, we find a one-sided $p$-value, $p = \Phi(T_n)$, or a two-sided $p$-value, $p = 2 \left( 1 - \Phi(|T_n| \right)$, in the usual way.
 Similarly, we test simple hypotheses of the form $\AGC = a_0 \in (-1,1)$ or $\CMA = b_0 \in (0,1)$.